The Palace

 Libraries and Archives

-The Parliamentary Archives collects, preserves and makes publicly accessible the records of UK Parliament, which are housed in the Victoria Tower.
+The Parliamentary Archives collects, preserves and makes publicly accessible the records of UK Parliament, which are housed in the Victoria Tower and currently being moved to The National Archives in Kew by the Archives Relocation Programme.
 The House of Lords Library and House of Commons Library provide research and information services to members and their staff, including many books of historic value among their resources.

 A house move like no other